Chainiran/Smart-Timetable/README.md

 ## Frontend Setup

 The frontend application is ready to run.
 The necessary dependencies are managed via an `importmap` in `index.html`, so no `npm install` is required for the frontend part.
-You can serve the root directory using a simple web server.
+You can serve the root directory using any simple web server.

 ## Backend (API Server) Setup